-Meet your new favorite treat: a pillowy brown sugar cookie studded with cinnamon chips and toasty pecans.
+Meet your new favorite treat: cinnamon chip pecan cookies!
+These pillowy brown sugar cookies are studded with cinnamon chips and toasty pecans.
 Each bite is a collision of fall flavors, with sweet and spicy cinnamon, creamy vanilla, and brown sugar conspiring in these must bake cinnamon chip pecan cookies.

 An extra egg yolk adds richness and helps tenderize the dough for the best chewy texture.
 Be sure to toast the pecans until fragrant and golden – this simple step adds depth of flavor and makes all the difference!